Ethical and ultimately indulgent! Feel good with our list of the best gluten free and vegan chocolate Easter eggs!

 Loving Earth

 For all your ethically sourced and produced chocolate you simply cannot look past Melbourne-based company Loving Earth this Easter!
 Founded in 2007 by Scott Fry and Martha Butler, Loving Earth is dedicated to creating chocolate treats which are not only good for you, but the planet too!
-This ethical Australian chocolate brand is proud to sell dairy-, soy- and gluten free Easter eggs.
+This vegan Australian chocolate brand is proud to sell dairy-, soy- and gluten free Easter eggs.
 Free from cane sugar, Loving Earth uses organic, plant-based ingredients that is then housed in compostable packing.
-Plus, purchases also support the Great Forest National Park Campaign.
 Score!

 More info